Watergate scandal: Ervin Committee and the "Dean Report"

 In addition to the trial's perceived failure, a multi-month, secret inquiry by Senator Ted Kennedy raised Congress' suspicions about Watergate.
-On February 7, 1973, the Senate voted 77–0 to establish a select committee to investigate Watergate, with Senator Sam Ervin of North Carolina named chairman.
+On February 7, 1973, the Senate voted 77–0 to establish a select committee to investigate Watergate, naming Senator Sam Ervin of North Carolina as chairman.
 Ervin in turn selected Samuel Dash as chief counsel.
-They inherited files created by both Ted Kennedy and the Patman probe.
+The Ervin Committee took over files created by both Ted Kennedy and the Patman probe.

 Due to his loyalty, Nixon nominated Gray as FBI director.
 During his confirmation proceedings, Gray admitted that he had given the bureau's investigative Watergate reports to John Dean, alarming both his own agents and the senators.
 In a bid to save his nomination, Gray offered the reports to Congress, which was vetoed by an infuriated Nixon.
 In late February, Nixon devised two ways to stop the committee: executive privilege—a then-vague doctrine that the Constitution's separation of powers prevented presidential disclosure to Congress—and the release of an exonerative "Dean Report".
-The report was, per Graff, "mythic" as Dean had never conducted a real investigation of Watergate and was himself involved.
+The report was, according to Graff, "mythic" as Dean had never conducted a real investigation of Watergate and was himself involved.

 On March 21, Dean told Nixon that "I have the impression that you don't know everything I know" and gave a full account of Watergate—which he called "a cancer within"—particularly blaming Liddy and Magruder.
 Although Nixon seemed largely ignorant and asked over 150 questions, Dean was sometimes surprised by Nixon's knowledge of the plot, including the hush money and Fielding break-in.
-The following day, Gray testified that Dean had lied about his ignorance of the opening of Hunt's safe, damaging Dean's credibility and leading Gray to withdraw his nomination.
+At another confirmation hearing the following day, Gray testified that Dean had lied about his ignorance of the opening of Hunt's safe, damaging Dean's credibility and leading Gray to withdraw his nomination.